Protea: Botanical history

 Proteas attracted the attention of botanists visiting the Cape of Good Hope in the 17th century.
 Many species were introduced to Europe in the 18th century, enjoying a unique popularity at the time amongst botanists.

 Cultivation

 Proteas are currently cultivated in over 20 countries.
 Cultivation is restricted to Mediterranean and subtropical climates.
 Three categories of traits have to be considered before developing a new cultivar.
 The yield or production capacity of the cultivar must be considered.
-The ease of handling and packaging of the cut stems and the last category is to consider the perceived market value of the cultivar The cultivation of a Protea plant is time-consuming, so good planning when developing the cross combinations and goals are of great importance of the breeding programme.
-Some protea flower species, like the king protea flower, are self-pollinating flowers.
-Other protea species, however, such as P. cordata, P. decurrens, and P. scabra are self-incompatible, thus rely on cross-pollination for successive seed set.
-The main vectors responsible for the transfer of pollen in protea cultivation are birds, insects, and wind.
-Some Protea species exhibit both self-pollination and cross-pollination as a method of reproduction.
-Cross-pollination is preferred, though, as a method of reproduction because it provides genetic diversity in the population.
-When cultivating proteas, breeders use hand pollination as a controlled method to transfer pollen from one flower to another.
+The ease of handling and packaging of the cut stems and the last category is to consider the perceived market value of the cultivar.
+The cultivation of a Protea plant is time-consuming, so good planning when developing the cross combinations and goals are of great importance of the breeding programme.